Saraf Mohaimen Chowdhury

 Supriyo Datta

 My introduction to NEGF theory.
-Chosen for its precise explanations, abundant figures, and intuitive approach to transport properties.
+Although dated, I chose it for its simpler but precise explanations, many figures, and intuitive approach to describe transport properties.

 Topological Quantum Materials